haidouks/powershell/README.md

 # powershell
-Powershell scripts will be stored here
+Cansin's Powershell scripts will be stored here